jayli/vim-easycomplete/README.md

 - Snippet support with ultisnips.
 - Fast performance

 The reason I decided to use pure vim script instead of lua or python is that I want a wider range of compatibility.
-And I made a lot of async handling with vim script to avoid the block of vim.
+And I made a lot of async handling with vim script to avoid the block of rendering.

 ### Installation